Feyerabend/vm/jvm1/README.md

 First, for obvious reasons, this will not be a full or even partial implementation of Java, or even of a proper JVM (Java Virtual Machine).
-The aim here is to illustrate some aspects of the ideas that was introduced with the JVM, and hence Java back in 1995.
-(The prototype will not even be called 'JVM' as it is trademarked/copyrighted by Sun/Oracle.)
+The aim here is to illustrate some aspects of the ideas that was introduced with the JVM, and hence Java back in 1995.[^copy]

+[^copy]: The prototype here will not even be called a 'JVM' as it is trademarked/copyrighted by Sun/Oracle.
+There are now adays also proper verifications for these machines to guarantee (or be as secure as you can) a proper use.

 To amend problems with different implementations of virtual machines, a *specification* will be helpful.
 On the other hand, for our purpose as